 Marching Band Techniques is designed to provide an overview of the knowledge and skills necessary to organize, administer, implement, and teach in a marching band program.
-Topics discussed will cover but are not limited to: marching and pep band curriculum and philosophy, practices and policies, rehearsal planning, music selection, marching techniques and fundamentals, show design, parades, uniforms and equipment, budget development, and travel planning.
-Prerequisite: Admission to the Teacher Education Program and MUL 198.
+Topics discussed will cover but are not limited to: marching and pep band curriculum and philosophy, practices and policies, rehearsal planning, music selection, marching techniques, and fundamentals, show design, parades, uniforms and equipment, budget development, and travel planning.
+Prerequisite: MUL 198.
 Fall, as needed.

-MUED 337 JAZZ BAND TECHNIQUES
+MUED 337 JAZZ BAND TECHNIOUES

 Jazz Band Techniques addresses all aspects of instrumental jazz instruction (big band and small group).
 Teaching philosophies, rehearsal techniques, jazz styles, music selection, the inclusion of non-traditional jazz instruments, and resource materials will be examined.
-Prerequisites: Admission to the Teacher Education Program and MUL 198.
+Prerequisites: MUL 198.
 Spring, as needed.